Former Wisconsin judge fatally shot in ‘targeted’ attack, suspect appeared to have other targets

 Officers entered the house and found Uhde in the basement with a gunshot wound that the department said appeared to be self-inflicted.

-Uhde is in critical condition and is being treated at a hospital after initial emergency measures taken by police, according to the Wisconsin Department of Justice.
+Uhde was in critical condition and is being treated at a hospital after initial emergency measures taken by police, according to the department.
+Police recovered a firearm from the house.

-Sources told the outlet that those targets included Wisconsin Gov. Tony Evers (D).
-CNN reported, citing sources familiar with the investigation, that Senate Minority Leader Mitch McConnell (R-Ky.) was also one of the suspect’s targets, and Michigan Gov. Gretchen Whitmer’s (D) office confirmed to the network that she was among them as well.
+Sources told the outlet that those targets included Democratic Wisconsin Gov. Tony Evers.
+CNN reported, citing sources familiar with the investigation, that Senate Minority Leader Mitch McConnell of Kentucky was also one of the suspect’s targets, and Democratic Michigan Gov. Gretchen Whitmer’s office confirmed to the network that she was among them as well.

 “Yesterday our office was notified by law enforcement officials that Governor Whitmer’s name appeared on the Wisconsin gunman’s list.
 While the news reports are deeply troubling, we will not comment further on an ongoing criminal investigation,” Whitmer’s office said, according to CNN.